Candidate Journey: today a must

 Personas are developed by questioning the appropriate employees in the company or suitable talents from outside, using their healthy understanding of the people and researching them.
 A workshop in which, like the profilers with a detective flair, you are able to create a personas personas, it is fun to experience the many benefits.

 Their "profiles" are ideally pinned to the office wall or cardboard figures so that they can communicate with almost real people.
-In this way it is also supported that everyone has the same image of a target person in mind when working on recruiting projects, formulating coherent texts or determining channels for the candidate approach.
+This also supports that everyone has the same image of a target person in mind when working on recruiting projects, formulating coherent texts or determining channels for addressing the candidate.

-Together, one can ask oneself what the persona thinks about something and how she feels on her journey through the corporate landscape at the individual touchpoints.
-In addition, Personas help, for example is Employees who only deal indirectly with applicants, see the person behind the file number, act more individually and meet the “nerve” of the relevant target persons.
+Together you can ask yourself what the persona thinks of something and how they are feeling at the individual touchpoints on their journey through the corporate landscape.
+Personas also help, for example is Employees who only deal indirectly with applicants, see the person behind the file number, act more individually and meet the “nerve” of the relevant target persons.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!